-Manchester City legend, Uwe Rosler retired from playing in 2003 when he was diagnosed with cancer of the blood whilst at Norwegian side Lillestrom.
+A Manchester City legend, Uwe Rosler retired from playing in 2003 whilst playing for Norwegian side Lillestrom when he was diagnosed with cancer after x-rays revealed a tumour in his chest.

 Check out these great deals on replica football shirts and grab yourself a bargain.

-Unfortunately the Lillestrom board weren’t satisfied with this and promptly sacked him in 2006.
+Unfortunately the Lillestrom board weren’t satisfied with results and promptly sacked him in 2006.

 Rosler was only out of work for a couple of weeks before he joined Norwegian league rivals Viking as manager.

-He stayed in this role for three years but left to take on a short managerial contract at Molde and then eventually returned back to England to take the managerial role at Brentford in June 2011.
+He stayed in this role for three years but left to take on a short managerial contract at Molde before returning back to England to take the managerial role at Brentford in June 2011.

-After a couple of successful seasons with Brentford, Uwe Rosler made an unexpected switch in December 2013 to Championship side Wigan Athletic.
+After a couple of successful seasons with Brentford, Uwe Rosler made an unexpected switch to Championship side Wigan Athletic in December 2013.

-A successful first season saw his side reach the FA Cup semi-finals and the Championship play-offs.
+A successful first season at the JD Stadium saw his side reach the FA Cup semi-finals and also the Championship play-offs.